bkuhn/talks/LibrePlanet-2014/copyleft-future.markdown

 # The Politics of Cooption

 + Once an idea becomes accepted as the &ldquo;right thing to do&rdquo;

-+ Lip service works better than getting it right.
+      + &hellip; lip service works better than getting it right.

 + Take the exploitable parts and leaving the rest.
       + Ultimately, this is what Open Source is.